 Exemptions Subject to Local Option

 Agricultural Ceiling Values for Fire, Ambulance and Special Districts.
 [AG and MRKTS §305/306] The governing board of the district may allow, through local resolution, application of agricultural ceilings for fire, ambulance and other special ad valorem districts for agricultural properties.
 The LaGrange Fire District allows Agricultural Ceiling Values for fire district purposes.

 Agricultural Historic Barns.
 [RPTL §483-b] This local option exempts increases in assessments resulting from renovations or reconstructions of existing, pre 1936 barns, provided they are not used for residential purposes, that were originally designed for agricultural use, and the original design was not materially altered.
 Increases in taxable value would be 100% exempt in the first year and reduced by 10% each year thereafter for the next nine years.
 This exemption has not been authorized by Dutchess County, nor any school districts, nor municipalities within Dutchess.

 Residential-Commercial Urban Exemption.
 [RPTL §485-a] Where a non-residential property is converted to a commercial and residential mixed-use property the increased value due to the conversion is exempt for 12 years according to a declining scale.
 The minimum cost of the conversion is $10,000, but the locality may choose a higher minimum.
 The county and/or school district may opt in only after the municipality does, and only for that municipality.
-Currently only The City of Poughkeepsie, Poughkeepsie City Schools, and Dutchess County for parcels within the City of Poughkeepsie, have opted in to this exemption.
+Currently only The City of Poughkeepsie, The City of Poughkeepsie School District and Dutchess County, (parcels within the City of Poughkeepsie only), have opted in to this exemption.
 (2012)

 Business Investment.
 [RPTL §485-b].
 This local option allows partial exemption for certain business improvements to the extent of 50% of the increase of assessed valuation resulting from such improvement.
 The exemption runs 10 years with a 5% decrease in exemption each year.
 The initial percentage of exemption may be modified by local option.
 The minimum cost of the improvement is $10,000.
 Taxing jurisdictions may choose a higher minimum cost.
 This exemption will not apply to fire district taxes for exemptions granted after Jan 1, 1998.
 The Village of Wappinger allows this exemption.